amarpatel-xx/generator-jhipster-cassandra-composite-primary-key/README.md

 ### About this example

-This code was generated using the JHipster blueprint `generator-jhipster-cassandra-composite-primary-key` (the source code is available at: https://github.com/amarpatel-xx/generator-jhipster-cassandra-composite-primary-key).
+This code was generated using the JHipster blueprint `generator-jhipster-cassandra-composite-primary-key` (the source code is available at: https://github.com/amarpatel-xx/generator-jhipster-cassandra-composite-primary-key.

-The blueprint for generating the composite primary key with Cassandra entities is open source software made with love by `Amar Premsaran Patel`.
+The example and blueprint for generating the composite primary key with Cassandra entities is open source software made with love by `Amar Premsaran Patel`.

 This code in this example has a `JDL` which shows